Get specialist legal support from our solicitors for legal issues where children are involved.

 When a child is born, the mother automatically has parental responsibility.
-So does the father if he is married to the child's mother when the child is born or (in the case of children born after 1 December 2003) he is registered as the father on the child's birth certificate.
+So does the father if he is married to the child’s mother when the child is born or he is registered as the father on the child’s birth certificate.
 An unmarried father can get parental responsibility for the child by making a Parental Responsibility Agreement with the mother or by applying to the court for either a Parental Responsibility Order or a Residence and Special Guardianship Order.

 A prohibited steps order is a court order which can prevent one parent from taking certain actions or making certain decisions on behalf of their child.
 At one end of the scale you might need a Prohibited Steps Order if there is a dispute between parents over where their child should attend school.
 In other situations, prohibited steps orders can be used where immediate action is required, for example if one parent is attempting to take their child out of the country permanently.

 We can help you

 From your initial appointment right through to representation during court proceedings we will be on hand to help you with your child law issue.
 We can also help you if you are applying for any court orders in relation to your child and we can attend court with you if required.
 With our help, you can be sure that any points you wish to make at a court hearing will be taken into account by the court when a decision about a court order is made.